Event planning guidelines

 - Vehicles are to remain on a hard surface wherever feasible

 - Locates may be required depending on site setup and needs.
-This would be the organizers cost and coordinated through the Event Services Office
+This would be the organizers cost and coordinated with the Event Services Team

 - Protective methods will be required to prevent damage (ie. plywood pathway for vehicles travelling over turf, tarping under vehicles and food service areas)